23rd

 we started from Gundlupete to Edakkal

-Temple restored by Archaeological Survey of India ( ASI) from ruins at
+Temple restored by the Archaeological Survey of India (ASI) from ruins at

-Jinalaya was built full of granite stones.
-It was told that the Tippu sultan used this Jain's Temple / Basadi / Jinalaya to store arms and ammunition.
+Jinalaya was built with granite stones.
+It was said that the Tippu Sultan used this Jain Temple / Basadi / Jinalaya to store arms and ammunition.

 As per

-to 15th Century ancient Jain Temples that exists in Kerala.
-The Jainism received patronage from the Chera
+to 15th-century ancient Jain Temples that exist in Kerala.
+Jainism received patronage from the Chera

-records in and around Sultan Bathery (Battery), 12 streets are with Jain
+records in and around Sultan Bathery (Battery), 12 streets have Jain

 in inscriptions.
 This Jain Temple is

 datable to the 14th Century CE on stylistic grounds.
-This is an example of the cloistered temple facing east consists
+This is an example of a cloistered temple facing east, which consists

 mandapam.